-Assessment The first step is to have an initial assessment session in which you can tell me about your circumstances and the things that are troubling you.
-I can also answer any questions you may have about counselling and therapy, and together we will decide the next step.
-There is no obligation to proceed following the assessment, and I will be able to suggest other sources of support if appropriate.
-If you decide you wish to proceed, we will arrange a regular weekly appointment which will last 50 minutes.
+Initial assessment The first step is to have an initial assessment session in which you can tell me about your circumstances and the things that are troubling you.
+I can also answer any questions you may have and together we will decide the next step.
+There is no obligation to commence therapy with me following the assessment session, and I will be able to suggest other sources of support if appropriate.
+If you decide you wish to start therapy, we will arrange a regular weekly appointment which will last 50 minutes.

 The sessions My role in our sessions is not to give advice or tell you what to do.
 Rather, I will listen to your concerns with empathy and without judgement.
 I will help you to talk about how you are feeling and together we will explore the roots of your difficulties.
 This may involve looking at family relationships, your early years, significant life events, your patterns of behaviour and ways of thinking.